 Striking podcast streaming data show that despite averaging 45 minutes, 85% of US consumers listen to the podcast to the end.
-The podcast growth seems a virtuous cycle that aligns perfectly with the important trends.
+The podcast growth seems a virtuous cycle that aligns perfectly with important trends.
 This makes podcast streaming a brilliant thing in itself for marketers.
 Besides, its audience is expected to keep growing, and so is the incentive for podcast content quality and delivery.

 How Can You Use These Statistics to Your Advantage?

-Putting this data under the microscope, it’s easy to see that video streaming is the new big bet for the marketers.
+Putting this data under a microscope, it’s easy to see that video streaming is the new big bet for marketers.
 However, because of the numerous changes, the streaming industry is getting complex by the day.
 For this reason, it’s critical for advertisers to keep up with the pace of change and wade through the disparities of the landscape to reap the most benefits.